-A Preliminary Geotechnical Investigation was prepared by Soil Engineers Ltd. (dated August 2013).
+A Preliminary Geotechnical Investigation was prepared by Soil Engineers Ltd. (dated March 2021).
 The purpose of the Investigation was to provide an analysis of the subsurface conditions and to determine the engineering properties of the soils for the design of the Plan of Subdivision.
+The Investigation provides a summary of subsurface conditions as determined via boreholes.
 The Geotechnical Investigation provides a number of recommendations for the development of the Plan of Subdivision, including engineering fill, foundations, underground services, backfilling in trenches and excavated areas, garages, driveways and landscaping and pavement design.
 The recommendations will be explored and reviewed at the detailed design stage of the proposed development.
-Staff have reviewed the submitted investigation and found it capable of supporting the proposed development.
+Staff have reviewed the report and found it capable of supporting the re-zoning.